jjlovaglio/FSND-Capstone-WinePort/README.md

 ## Add git remote for Heroku to your local repository
 `$ git remote add heroku <heroku-git-url>`

+you can use `git remote -v` to check which repos your local .git is aware of

 ## Add postgresql add-on to your Heroku app
 `$ heroku addons:create heroku-postgresql:hobby-dev --app <name-of-your-application>`